 One man’s Trash is another man’s Treasure

 Since its purchase in 2000 Sheoak Ridge is seen in a very different light and is now highly valued for its ecological diversity.
 In its 164 acres you’ll find Open Eucalyptus Woodlands, Riparian Rainforest, Melaleuca Wetlands, Billabongs and Complex Ecotones.
-Needles to say, with this much diversity in habitats, there is also great diversity in wildlife.
+Needless to say, with this much diversity in habitats, there is also great diversity in wildlife.

 Two national parks adjoin Sheoak Ridge.
 The Mowbray National Park to the North and the Kuranda National Park to the South.
 The presence of sugar cane fields on either side means that Sheoak Ridge is a wildlife corridor between the two national parks.

 The rainforest may only be present as a narrow band within the valley, but it is classified by the Queensland Government as remnant endangered regional ecosystem and as essential habitat.